-Regardless of the delays that can occur, a good background screening company will be diligent about following up with educational institutions, employers and courts to make sure they are completing your background checks as accurately and timely as possible.
+Regardless of the delays that can occur, a good background screening company will be diligent about following up with educational institutions, employers and courts to make sure they are completing your background check report as accurately and timely as possible.

-A dependable background screening company will also be proactive and responsive with keeping you up-to-date on why there is a delay.
-You should never have to ask, “Where’s my report?”
+A dependable screening company will also be proactive and responsive with keeping you up-to-date on why there is a delay.
+You should never have to ask, “Where’s my background screening report?”
 The key to a great partnership with your background screening company is great communication.

 To learn more about our background check services, contact us at 800.318.0553 or firstname.lastname@example.org.